 If you are interested in the above volunteer opportunity, please send your resume and cover letter to email@example.com with the position in the subject line.
 If your education and background are not in the above list, you can still send us your resume and cover letter and your wished position.
 We will consider your application according to our availability.

 The Global Paint for Charity "Global Paint or GPC" is a Non-Governmental Organization designed to solve the logistics of paint waste in the U.S. and Canada to promote a more sustainable, healthier, and more beautiful and colorful environment around the world.
-Since 2010, as many as 320,000 tons of discarded paints have been removed from the waste stream, recycled, then shipped to 44 countries in West Africa, the Caribbean, Central & South America, and targeted areas in the Middle East.
-The goal is to use colors to help beautify the local structures, boost people's confidence and happiness, change lives, and assist the vulnerable individuals in reaching their full potential.
+Since 2010, as many as 320,000 tons of discarded paints have been removed from the waste stream, recycled, then shipped to 44 countries in West Africa, the Caribbean, Central & South America, and targeted cities right here in the U.S. The goal is to use colors to help beautify the local structures, boost people's confidence and happiness, change lives, and assist vulnerable individuals in reaching their full potential.
 Everyone wins!

 Whether you’re a partner, donor, funder, or volunteer - we can do even more together.